javelit/docs/content/develop/api-reference/caching-and-state/_index.md

 ## Caching

-Jeamlit provides powerful [cache primitives](/develop/concepts/architecture/caching) for data and global resources.
+Javelit provides powerful [cache primitives](/develop/concepts/architecture/caching) for data and global resources.
 They allow your app to stay performant even when loading data from the web, manipulating large datasets, or performing expensive computations.

 <TileContainer>